GenderSci Lab Affiliates

 Joseph Dov Bruch (he/him)

-director of Healthcare and Finance Research Team (visiting scholar)
+Director of Healthcare and Finance Research Team

 Joseph Dov Bruch is an Assistant Professor in the Department of Public Health Sciences at the University of Chicago.
 He also directs the Health Care Finance Team at the Harvard GenderSci lab.
 Broadly, his research is focuses on financial systems, policies, and institutions and their influence on population health and health care delivery.
 Within the GenderSci lab, he examines the role of financial firms and investments in the “women’s health industry,” with a focus on venture capital firms and the femtech industry as well as private equity’s influence in women’s health.
 He is interested in feminist frameworks to draw links between capitalism and health.